Illinois Compiled Statutes

 drycleaning solvent sold to each licensed drycleaner.
 The Department of Revenue

-shall report quarterly to the Council the volume of drycleaning solvent
+shall report quarterly to the Agency the volume of drycleaning solvent

 purchased for the quarter by each licensed drycleaner.
 Each seller of